Windows OS Hub

 download iperf3 for windows 10 x64

-There are several iPerf GUI implementations for Windows.
+Several implementations of the iPerf GUI are available for Windows.
 For example, Iperf3-Cygwin-GUI or jperf.

-The jperf is written on Java (in order to run jperf, the Java VM must be installed on the computer).
-In addition to graphical form for the CLI interface, Jperf can build graphs bandwidth charts of the communication channel in real time.
+The jperf is written on Java (to run jperf, the Java VM must be installed on the computer).
+In addition to the graphical CLI interface, Jperf can generate real-time bandwidth charts showing the load on the communication channel.

-To use it, just specify the iPerf server address and run the scan.
+Using it is simple: just specify the iPerf server address and run the network throughput test.

 jPerf - java app